 (2) The recommendation is to be accompanied by a copy of the improvement plan and such supporting maps and texts as the Minister may require.

+(3A) The power in subsection (1) cannot be exercised in respect of any land that is —

+(a) the subject of a redevelopment scheme approved under the East Perth Redevelopment Act 1991, the Subiaco Redevelopment Act 1994, the Midland Redevelopment Act 1999 or the Armadale Redevelopment Act 2001; or

+(b) in the redevelopment area as defined in the Hope Valley-Wattleup Redevelopment Act 2000; or

+(c) in the development control area as defined in the Swan and Canning Rivers Management Act 2006.

+(3B) Before making a recommendation under subsection (1)(b) in relation to an improvement plan that authorises the making of an improvement scheme to apply to land in the district of a local government, the Commission must consult with the local government.

+(3C) An improvement plan that authorises the making of an improvement scheme must set out the objectives of the improvement scheme.

 (3) If the Minister accepts the recommendation, the Minister is to forward the recommendation to the Governor for acceptance.

 (4) An improvement plan comes into force on the day on which notice of the acceptance of the recommendation of the Governor, and a summary of the improvement plan, is published in the Gazette.

+(5A) The Minister must, as soon as is practicable after notice in respect of an improvement plan is published under subsection (4), cause a copy of the improvement plan to be laid before each House of Parliament or dealt with under section 268A.

 (5) Section 195 applies in respect of the acquisition of land included in an improvement plan in force under this section.

+[Section 119 amended by No. 28 of 2010 s.
+10.]

 120. Improvement plan may be amended or revoked

 (1) The Commission may —